Yakpak55/Yakpak55/README.md

-# Welcome to My GitHub Profile!
+# Wassup G!

 ## About Me

 Hi, I'm Yakpak55!
-I'm currently pursuing my Master's degree and I have a passion for backend development, particularly with Java.
+I'm a student with a passion for backend development, particularly with Java.
 In addition to coding, I enjoy playing video games in my free time.

 ## What You'll Find Here